jaysisharma/Learning_Python/README.md

 4. Global and Local Variable
 5. A random module that returns random values
 6. Completed a Task with control structure and a module.

+# Learning About File Handling

+Learned about
+1. Read,Write,Append a file data
+2. Basic file operations
+3. Completed a Task with File Operation Methods